 Variation: Deep Dish Pumpkin Pie

-Since the pumpkin pie filling is so light and low in calories, and that's where most of the flavor is, I decided I wanted more of it.
+Since this vegan pumpkin pie filling is so light and low in calories, and that's where most of the flavor is, I decided I wanted more of it.
 Makes sense, right?
-And it worked, for the most part.

-The only issue is that a blender can't handle THIS much volume at once.
+The only issue is that my blender can't handle this much volume at once.

 So I had to blend the filling in two batches, then stir those together in a bowl before adding it to the pie crust.
-It worked out fine in the end.
+But the little bit of extra effort was totally worth it.

 With this double-decker pumpkin pie in the fridge, we proceeded to eat pumpkin pie every day until it was gone.
 Such a treat!